Ovikx/exalt-public/README.md

 ## Welcome to Exalt's public repo!
 Post bugs and suggestions by [creating an issue](https://github.com/Ovikx/exalt-public/issues/new).
+You MUST use an issue template or else the issue will be closed.
 Tag your posts with the appropriate labels.
 If you need private help, DM me on Discord at `TI-Nspire CX II CAS#2378`.

 ## Resources
 - [Wiki](https://github.com/Ovikx/exalt-public/wiki)